-LONG RANGE The weapon's effective ranges are doubled.
+The weapon's effective ranges are doubled.
 See Range under Making Attacks in CHAPTER 5 for details.

-SPREADING The weapon fires a spreading cone of pellets, shot, or similar small ammunition, like a shotgun.
+spreading cone of pellets, shot, or similar small ammunition, like a shotgun.
 It does one die less damage, but can hit all targets within a roughly 30-degree angle in front of the shooter.